Foundations of regular variation on topological spaces

-is continuous, Lemma~\ref{lemma:q-B} applies, that is, $q\sC_0$ satisfies (B).
-If $\xi$ is regularly varying on $\sC_0$, then its equivalence class $\tilde\xi$ is regularly varying on $q\sC_0$ if the tail measure $\mu$ of $\xi$ is not exclusively supported by constant functions.
-This condition is violated if, for instance, $\xi$ is identically equal to a random constant, more generally, if $\sup\xi-\inf\xi$ has a lighter tail than $\|\xi\|_\infty$.
-In this setting it is not possible to use the ideal $\sC_{\inf}$ on the original space of continuous functions, since $q\sC_{\inf}$ does not contain any nonempty set.
+is continuous, Lemma~\ref{lemma:q-B} applies, that is, $q\sC_0$ satisfies Condition~\hyperref[condB]{(B)}.
+If $\xi$ is regularly varying on $\sC_0$ and its tail measure $\mu$ is not supported exclusively by constant functions, then its equivalence class $\tilde\xi=q\xi$ is regularly varying on $q\sC_0$ and its tail measure is the pushforward of $\mu$ under the quotient map.
+This condition is violated if, for instance, $\xi$ is identically equal to a random constant or, more generally, if $\sup\xi-\inf\xi$ has a lighter tail than $\|\xi\|_\infty$.
+In this setting, it is not possible to use the ideal $\sC_{\inf}$ on the original space of continuous functions, since $q\sC_{\inf}$ does not contain any non-empty set.

-A more complicated equivalence relationship arises by letting $x\sim y$ if $x-y\in\ P_k$, where $P_k$ is the family of polynomials of degree at most $k$ for a fixed $k\in\NN$.
+A more complicated equivalence relation arises by letting $x\sim y$ if $x-y\in\ P_k$, where $P_k$ is the family of polynomials of degree at most $k$ for a fixed $k\in\NN$.
 Then

-The infimum is attained at a unique $p=p_x$, which is the best approximating polynomial of order at most $k$, see, e.g., \cite{isa:kel94}.
-The regular variation property of $\xi$ is passed to $q\xi$ if the tail measure of $\xi$ is not exclusively supported by $P_k$. \end{example}
+The infimum is attained for a unique $p=p_x$, which is the best approximating polynomial of order at most $k$; see, e.g., \cite{isa:kel94}.
+The regular variation property of $\xi$ is transferred to $\tilde\xi$ if the tail measure of $\xi$ is not exclusively supported by $P_k$. \end{example}